You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Understanding the Risks of Combining Lyrica and Alcohol

 Lyrica, also known as pregabalin, is a medication commonly prescribed to treat epilepsy, fibromyalgia, and anxiety disorders.
 While it is generally considered safe when taken as directed, combining Lyrica with alcohol can increase the risk of liver damage.
-In this article, we will explore the potential risks of mixing Lyrica and alcohol and discuss the importance of being aware of these risks.
+In this article, we will explore the potential risks of mixing Lyrica and alcohol, and what you can do to minimize the risks.

 What is Lyrica?